18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

 ![data-ingestion][data-ingestion]

 The whole field of ML revolves around data.
-Data helps you making strategic business decisions and understand your customers at a deeper level.
-This post focuses on the recommended practical AWS workshops/courses that you should take to gain from basic to advanced understanding and skills needed to create a data pipeline.
+Data helps you make strategic business decisions and understand your customers deeper.
+This post focuses on the recommended practical AWS workshops/courses you should take to gain fundamental to advanced understanding and skills to create a data pipeline.
 You can skip the introduction of AWS courses.
-You only need to get the idea of the data pipline as a whole.
+You only need to get the idea of the data pipeline as a whole.

 <toc>